BuckarooBanzay/minetest.ch/site/content/pages/hosting.md

 ![Create node](/images/hosting/create-node.png)

-* Create serves with just a few clicks
+* Create servers with just a few clicks
 * IPv6 support by default
 * Secured with TLS (the management interface)
 * DDoS protection out of the box